 Let’s walk through the history behind the fundraising term, more modern terms to utilize this fundraising activity, and how they work, all while staying socially aware.

 Think of these auctions as events that combine a silent auction with a raffle.
 To put it simply, bidders buy tickets and use them to bid on items.
-The more you want something, the more tickets you buy and put into the jar to increase your chance to be drawn as the lucky winner.
+The more you want something, the more tickets you buy and put into the jar to increase your chance of being drawn as the lucky winner.

 Let’s take a step back and analyze the origins of the term “Chinese auction” and ideas for alternate terms to use today.